Skip to main content

 Top ViewController

-The SDK can handle the notification only if the top view controller is an instance of ProfessionalListViewController, MessagesViewController or ProfileViewController.
-If the top view controller is not from the SDK, for example it is one from your application, the method will return an MeetingLawyersError error.
+The SDK can handle the notification only if the top view controller is an instance of ProfessionalListViewController, MessagesViewController, or ProfileViewController.
+If the top view controller is not from the SDK (for example, it is one from your application), the method will return a MeetingLawyersError error.

 The error can have one of these values: